-To complete your application online you will need basic information about your child, such as their birth date, current school, and grade, as well as information about your family, such as address, phone number, and guardian’s name.
+For charter schools, in order to complete your application online, you will need basic information about your child, such as their birth date, current school, and grade, as well as information about your family, such as address, phone number, and guardian’s name.
 You will also need to list your school choices and put them in the order that you prefer.

 For district schools (OUSD), if this is the first time you are enrolling in a district school (OUSD) or if your address has changed, you will need to provide proof of residency, child’s age, and the parent’s identification.
 Visit https://www.ousd.org/enroll to learn more.

-When is the open enrollment period for charter and district-run schools?
+When is the On-Time Application period for charter and district-run schools?

-For all public schools, both district (OUSD) and the majority of charter schools, the open enrollment period is November 5, 2018 through February 8, 2019.
-Check our Important Dates for more information.
+For all public schools, both district (OUSD) and the majority of charter schools, the On-Time Application period is November 16, 2020 until February 5, 2021.

 Does it matter when I submit my application?

 Yes.
-The open enrollment application deadline for the 2019-20 school year is February 8, 2109 for both district (OUSD) and charter schools in Oakland.
-However, all applications received by this date will be considered equally in accordance with each school’s enrollment priorities (i.e., there is no advantage to submitting your application earlier within the Open Enrollment period of November 5 – February 8).
-Schools will run their lotteries in March and you’ll be notified of results on March 14.
-All families will be asked to either accept or decline their enrollment offer(s) no later than April 2.
+The On-Time Application deadline for the 2021-22 school year is February 5, 2021 for both district (OUSD) and charter schools in Oakland.
+However, all applications received by the deadline will be considered equally in accordance with each school’s enrollment priorities (i.e., there is no advantage to submitting your application earlier within the On-Time Application period.
+Schools will run their lotteries in March and you’ll be notified of results on March 11, 2021.
+All families will be asked to either accept or decline their enrollment offer(s) by March 25, 2021.

-Charter applications submitted after the open enrollment deadline will be considered a Round 2 Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.
-Round 2 applications will only be available online, and applicants will be placed on waitlists on a first-come, first-serve basis.
+Charter applications submitted after the On-Time Application deadline will be considered a Late Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.
+Late Applications will only be available online, and applicants will be placed on waitlists on a first-come, first-serve basis.

-What happens if I miss the open enrollment deadline?
+What happens if I miss the On-Time Application deadline?

-All applications submitted during the open enrollment period will be included in the lottery process.
-If you miss the deadline, you can still apply but your application will be processed on a first-come first-serve basis, after those who applied during the open enrollment period.
+All applications submitted during the On-Time Application period will be included in the lottery process.
+If you miss the deadline, you can still apply but your application will be processed on a first-come first-serve basis, after those who applied during the On-Time Application period.
 Applying to multiple schools before the deadline is the best way to increase your chances of getting into a school of your choice.
 Visit our Next Steps page to learn more.

 What resources are available to help me enroll my child in a public school?